Sighopss/Algonquin-Code-Base/lab2.md

 In a PaaS deployment, the cloud provider manages most of the infrastructure, allowing developers to focus primarily on the application and data.
 Providers include Heroku, Render, and Azure App Service.

-- The **React frontend** runs in the user's browser.
+- The **React frontend** runs in the users browser
-- The **Flask backend** is deployed as a managed application service.
+- The **Flask backend** is deployed as a managed application service
-- **Postgres** is provided as a managed database service by the cloud provider.
+- **Postgres** is provided as a managed database service by the cloud provider
-- **Application-level firewalls** protect the services, and a **cloud load balancer** distributes incoming traffic automatically.
+- **Application-level firewalls** protect the services, and a **cloud load balancer** distributes incoming traffic automatically

 **Key Points:**
-- The cloud provider handles servers, operating system updates, scaling, and high availability.
+- The cloud provider handles servers, operating system updates, scaling, and high availability
-- Users focus on maintaining application code and database configuration.
+- Users focus on maintaining application code and database configuration
-- Ideal for rapid deployment, simplified scaling, and reduced operational overhead.
+- Ideal for rapid deployment, simplified scaling, and reduced operational overhead

 ---